 Different kinds of tax in the Netherlands

 Whether you're a Dutch citizen or an expat, you are required to pay taxes if you earn money while living in the Netherlands.

 The Belastingdienst (Dutch tax office) collects taxes through a variety of streams.
 Here are the main tax types that you will most likely encounter in the Netherlands:

 Payroll tax is tax and other contributions that are withheld from an employee’s salary by the employer, which saves the employee from having to pay them later as income tax.
-The payroll tax levy is made up of tax on your salary (wage tax or loonbelasting) and national insurance contributions for pensions, unemployment allowance and other state benefits.
+The payroll tax levy is made up of tax on your salary (wage tax or loonbelasting) and national insurance contributions for pensions, unemployment allowance and other Dutch benefits and allowances.

 Your payroll tax is deducted from your salary every month.
-It's important for expats to keep the deduction in mind when discussing salary and contract terms for a new job.
-There is a large difference between your gross salary (brutto salaris) which includes tax, and your net salary (netto salaris), after tax is deducted.
-To calculate your net salary you can download the income calculator.
+It's important for expats to keep the deduction in mind when discussing salary and employment contract terms for a new job.
+There is a large difference between your gross salary (bruto salaris) which includes tax, and your net salary (netto salaris), after tax is deducted.

 Annual income tax return (aangifte inkomstenbelasting)

 Even though wage tax has already been withheld from your gross salary as an advance levy or payment on your income tax, you often still need to complete an annual income tax return.
 The Dutch tax office will inform you if you are required to do so.

 The tax return is necessary to balance out your "prepaid" tax with other financial aspects such as: